The Importance of Praying for Our Spouse

 Prayer takes time, but even more importantly, it takes faith.
-You have to believe that there is someone and something bigger than yourself that will make a difference if you connect to it.
-Just like an electrical device does not function unless it is connected to a power source, human beings will only experience divine aid when they connect to the Source of all life and light.
+We have to believe that there is someone and something bigger than ourselves that will make a difference if we connect to it.
+Just like an electrical device does not function unless it is connected to a power source, human beings will only experience divine aid when we connect to the Source of all life and light.

 Marriage is an institution of divine origin.
 The union of our first parents in the Garden of Eden enabled the birth of humanity as we know it.
 Man was to "leave his father and mother" and "cleave unto his wife" that they might be "one flesh" (KJV Genesis 2:24).
 The only way to preserve, protect, and sanctify marriage, is to petition its author for divine aid.

 Prayer is powerful.
 Without it, life is empty and meaningless.
 Marriage without prayer is like trying to plant seeds without giving them the necessary water and sunshine to make them grow.
 Adding God to the marriage partnership enables both spouses to receive the benefit of personal progress, tailor made for their individual needs.

 We are in a position to do enormous good, should we choose to do so.
 We know our spouse better then anyone.
 We know strengths and weaknesses, likes and dislikes, hopes and dreams.
 We have the power to bring happiness or misery.